asap19-eureka-house-ad-green.png

 “The most important single ingredient in the formula of success

-Let’s take for an example an executive assistant who manages the office of a CEO.
-No doubt, she or he has the technical skills such as proficient use of the computer, knowledge of various business software, accounting skills to manage expense reports, and on and on.
-They also rock in the social skills department possessing high self-regulation, patience, positivity, and adaptability.
+Let’s take, for an example, an executive assistant who manages the office of a CEO.
+No doubt, she or he has the technical skills such as knowledge of various business software, accounting skills to manage expense reports, and so on.
+They also rock in the social skills department, possessing high self-regulation, patience, positivity, and adaptability.
 By having premier social skills, they will not only shine as a rockstar professional, but their well-mannered behavior will help raise the stature of the company’s brand and their CEO.

 Social skills are all about communicating effectively – verbally, nonverbally, and in the written form.
 Practice “speaking” in an assertive manner.
 When you speak assertively, (not aggressively or passively) you’re doing so with respect, kindness, and honesty.
 This manner of communicating helps build trust and teamwork, solves differences, and creates an environment of respect that promotes problem solving and builds relationships.
 Assertive communication allows you to clearly address your needs while keeping in mind the needs of others.
 It’s an effective communication style that aims at a win-win for both parties.